Bogotá: History

+Cycling

-Bogotá is the Colombian city with the most extensive and comprehensive network of bike paths.
+Bogotá has most extensive and comprehensive network of bike paths in Colombia.
 Bogotá's bike paths network or Ciclorrutas de Bogotá in Spanish, designed and built during the administration of Mayors Antanas Mockus and Enrique Peñalosa, is also one of the most extensive in the world and the most extensive in Latin America.
 The network is integrated with the TransMilenio bus system which has bicycle parking facilities, therefore rendering it feasible to cross the entire metropolitan area while riding a bike.

-Bogotá implemented a healthy lifestyle program called "Ciclovía," through which principal highways are closed from 7:00 a.m. until 2:00 pm on Sundays and public holidays.
-Thanks to the "Ciclovía," the general population rides its bikes enjoying the city as well as exercising.
-In addition, cars do not circulate as heavily, so there's less pollution.
+Bogotá implemented a healthy lifestyle program called "Ciclovía", through which principal highways are closed from 7:00 a.m. until 2:00 pm on Sundays and public holidays.
+Thanks to the "Ciclovía", the general population rides its bikes enjoying the city as well as exercising.
+In addition, cars do not circulate as heavily, so there is less pollution.
 Along the same lines, just during the month of December, the same activity is carried out at night; there are some special amenities and activities, such as fireworks, street theater performances, and street food vendors.

 Since 4 April 2016 the carrera 11 has been reduced from four to three car lanes and a new bike lane (ciclorruta) has been inaugurated.